 - The international phone code is +358.

 - There are two different internet domain codes for Finland: .fi and .ax for Åland (Ahvenanmaa).

 - Finland uses the Eastern European Timezone (EET) which corresponds to Greenwich Meridian Time plus 2 hours (GMT +2).
 Summer time is observed, so time is shifted to GMT +3 from the end of March to the end of October.

 - Most stores accept Visa, Mastercard and Finnish credit cards.
 Other less widely accepted cards are Visa Electron and Maestro.

-- The ATM network is called Otto.
-It serves in Finnish, Swedish and English, and accepts cards with the following symbols printed on them:
+- The ATM network is called Otto and it serves in Finnish, Swedish and English.

 - Legal age for alcohol consumption is 18 for drinks up to 22º and 20 for drinks with bigger graduation.

 - Alcoholic drinks up to 4.8º can be bought on the supermarket, while more alcoholic ones are only sold in Alko, a publicly owned chain of shops owned by the Finnish government.

 - When buying a can or a bottle in Finland, you pay a deposit that is returned to you when you return it back to the shop.
 It can go from 0.10€ to 0.40€, depending on the material and the size.

-- Bikes are used daily in Finland, specially by students, to move around.
+- Bikes are used daily in Finland, especially by students, to move around.
 You have to use a white light on the front and, optionally, a red one on the back when it is dark.
 Otherwise you can be fined by police officers.